dagda1/cuttingedge/packages/use-simple-query/README.md

   </button>
 ```

-Is one query a multi-query?
-In this context....most definitely.

 ### Multi Queries

 I wrote this package because I could not find anything that did multi-queries and had abort functionality.